composer/windows-setup/README.md

 <a name="Compiling"></a>
 ## Compiling

 To compile the `src/composer.iss` script you will need to install the unicode version of [Inno Setup Compiler][compiler].
-Using the QuickStart Pack is the easiest way to do this.
-Note that *Inno Setup Preprocessor* is the only extra that is required.
+Make sure you include *Inno Setup Preprocessor* when you run the installer.

 <a name="License"></a>